oceanprotocol-archive/OEPs/12/README.md

 1. The PROVIDER grant the execution permissions for the computation on-chain calling the `execComputeCondition.Fullfill` method

 1. The CONSUMER get the `execComputeCondition.Fullfilled` event.
-When he/she receives the event, can call the Brizo `serviceEndpoint` url added in the DDO to start the execution of the computation workflow.
+When he/she receives the event, can call the BRIZO `serviceEndpoint` url added in the DDO to start the execution of the computation workflow.
    Typically: `HTTP POST /api/v1/brizo/services/computing/exec`

 1. BRIZO receives the CONSUMER request, and calls the `checkPermissions` method to validate if the CONSUMER address is granted to execute the service